Six of the best stats about Jurgen Klopp and Liverpool after another win

 Having started the new Premier League season with back-to-back wins, Liverpool have now rattled off 11 in a row having finished the previous campaign with nine in succession.

 That run of 11 wins equals their best-ever winning streak in the competition, set by Rodgers’ side in 2013-14, but the Reds face a difficult game against Arsenal next weekend in their bid to claim the record outright.
-You can use a Genting Bet Promo if you fancy them to manage it.

 It is also worth pointing out that the previous run of 11 straight wins also came in the same season as opposed to being straddled across two, but it’s nevertheless an impressive stat.